-These criteria must fit the requirements provided in Rule 23 of the Federal Rules of Civil Procedure.
+These criteria must fit the requirements provided in Rule 23 of the Federal Rules of Civil Procedure (Legal Information Institute (LII).
 By contrast, mass torts allow people to maintain their individuality while banding together to pool resources.
-This can apply to both the compensation that they seek and the circumstances that led to them filing suit.
+This can apply to both the compensation they seek and the circumstances that led to them filing suit.

-Get Help from a Mass Torts Attorney Today
+Get Help from Our Firm’s Mass Torts Attorney Today

 If you are one of many injured by the actions of a corporation, you do not need to face that company alone.
-When the actions of a company have injured many people in a similar way, these plaintiffs may group together to file a mass tort, allowing you to share resources and confront large corporations from a position of collective strength.
+When the actions of a company have injured many people, these plaintiffs may group together to file a mass tort, allowing them to confront large corporations from a position of collective strength.

-A mass torts lawyer in Lafayette could help you initiate this process or join in on an existing one.
-A lawyer from Laborde Earles can work to discover the evidence that led to each individual plaintiff’s injuries and construct that evidence into a claim for damages.
-Contact a Louisiana mass torts attorney today for more information or to schedule an initial consultation.
+A mass torts lawyer from our firm serving Lafayette could help you initiate this process or join in on an existing one.
+Our team at Laborde Earles Injury Lawyers can work to discover the evidence that supports your case and file the necessary documentation to seek your damages.
+Contact a team member today by calling (337) 777-7777 for more information in a free initial consultation.